researchsetup/researchsetup.github.io/researchmodel.md

 The threshold $\tau$ is ill defined, but generally "higher-tier" venues have a higher threshold than lower tier venues.
 Since it is ill-defined, a common reason to reject a paper is that the paper lacks "originality" or the "contribution is too small".
 This can be because the $Outcomes$ are not clearly spelled out, or the connection between the paper's ideas and the outcomes are unclear ($P(o\|Paper) = ?$)

 This is where it's important to stop yourself from viewing the submission from an adversarial perspective!
 If you could imagine positive outcomes that fall out from the paper, _even if the authors missed them_, then the paper could be worth accepting!
 Recall from above that ideas are to be nutured by the PhD process _and the research community_.
+Otherwise, we risk holding our field back.

 #### <a name="threepapers"></a>3 Types of Papers